-The solution presented here was originally derived by Konopka (1995) and Dürbeck & Gerz (1996) to describe the cross-section of a stationary plume segment in a sheared environment.
-Here the "time" variable used in their formulation is substituted with the distance downwind of the point source divided by the mean wind speed transporting the plume downwind (t=x/u).
+The solution presented here was derived in Konopka (1995) to describe the cross-section of a stationary plume segment in a sheared environment.
+Here the "time" variable used in their formulation is substituted with the distance downwind of the point source divided by the mean wind speed transporting the plume (t=x/u).